guardian/inspector-lambda/README.md

 in the **Deploy Tools** account.

-This application is installed in target accounts via a stack set from the Guardian **Root** account.
+inspector-lambda is then installed in target accounts via a stack set from the Guardian **Root** account.